-Citizens of Canada, United States and Australia under the age of 30 are also eligible to working holidays visas in the United Kingdom (“Youth Mobility Scheme – Tier 5 Visa” is what I did when I moved the UK for 10 months), which can be a fantastic and inexpensive way to legally spend a year or two in Europe, granted that you have substantial savings to prove that you can subsist on your own money and not public funding while you are there.
+Ok, the UK isn’t technically part of the European Union anymore.
+Regardless, citizens of Canada, United States and Australia under the age of 30 are also eligible to working holidays visas in the United Kingdom (“Youth Mobility Scheme – Tier 5 Visa“) is what I did when I moved the UK for 10 months), which can be a fantastic and inexpensive way to legally spend a year or two in Europe, granted that you have substantial savings to prove that you can subsist on your own money and not public funding while you are there.

 Details concerning these visas and the rules that apply to you can be found on your home country embassy’s website.

 It’s actually pretty easy to legally stay in Europe without a visa for more than the allotted 90 days.
 There are basically two scenarios possible: either get a long-term visa in one of the included European countries, or exit the Schengen area by visiting surrounding countries.

 Each country has a different set of rules for visitors, but it would definitely be worth looking into including these countries to your European voyage in order to maximize your time on the continent.